mehrain/bookbot/README.md

 # bookbot
-Bookbot, my first git project.
+Bookbot, my first python project with integrated IDE.
 Nothing special but first time 'out in the wilds'

+Update: i should sort the end results in alphabetical order but end results suffices for now.